 PRIVATE COMPANY COUNCIL/SMALL BUSINESS ADVISORY COMMITTEE JOINT MEETING

-The Private Company Council (PCC) and the Small Business Advisory Committee (SBAC) jointly met on Tursday, December 16, 2021.
-Below is a brief summary of the topics addressed by the PCC and the SBAC at the joint meeting:
+The Private Company Council (PCC) and the Small Business Advisory Committee (SBAC) jointly met on Tuesday, December 17, 2019.
+Below is a brief summary of the issues addressed by the PCC and the SBAC at the joint meeting:

 - Reference Rate Reform: Facilitation of the Effects of the Interbank Offered Rate Transition on Financial Reporting : The FASB staff updated the PCC and the SBAC on the Board’s recent decisions.
 The PCC and the SBAC discussed the extent of general awareness of the issue and noted a varying degree of preparation among small public and private companies for the transition.

 - Equity Method Accounting for Investments : The PCC and the SBAC discussed potential areas of simplification for the equity method of accounting for investments.
 Several members of both advisory groups noted that while measuring equity method investments at fair value through earnings could provide decision-useful information, there may be incremental costs associated with that change.
 Some members expressed concern that application of the measurement alternative in the absence of a readily determinable fair value could result in the loss of decision-useful information.
 Although some members of the advisory groups supported a potential simplification, the overall sentiment of the group was to maintain the existing equity method of accounting.